Racism in the Philippines: History

 Racial discrimination in the Philippines has a historical foundation dating back to the Spanish colonial era (1565-1898), characterized by the implementation of a social hierarchy known as the "casta".
 This system favored individuals of Spanish descent, such as the "criollos" or "insulares", while relegating native Filipinos to the lowest rungs of society.
 The hierarchical structure entrenched during this period had enduring effects on societal dynamics, shaping power relations and perpetuating disparities based on racial heritage.

 Following the Spanish colonial rule, the American colonial period (1898–1946) introduced new dynamics of racial discrimination, influenced by American cultural hegemony.
 This era witnessed various forms of racism, including economic exploitation, social hierarchy, and segregation.
 American colonial policies reinforced notions of superiority, contributing to the marginalization of indigenous Filipinos and the consolidation of power among American elites.

 Despite enduring racism and oppression, Filipinos exhibited resilience and resistance, actively advocating for their rights and independence.
 This period of struggle culminated in the eventual end of American colonial rule and the establishment of the Philippine Republic in 1946, marking a significant milestone in the nation's journey towards self-determination.

 Both colonial periods left lasting legacies of social stratification and economic exploitation.
 Indigenous Filipinos often found themselves disenfranchised and denied equal opportunities, while Europeans and Americans wielded disproportionate power and privilege.
 The exploitation of natural resources and the utilization of cheap labor further exacerbated socioeconomic inequalities, perpetuating a cycle of marginalization and subjugation.

-Causes
+By ethnic group

 Against Moros

 Polls have shown that some Filipinos hold negative views directed against the Moro people due to alleged Islamic terrorism.